patrickfrey/mewa/doc/tutorial.md

 The submodule ```llvmir``` implements all templates for the LLVM IR code generation.
 We sah such templates like ```{out} = load i32, i32* {this}``` with substututes in curly brackets in the examples of the first part of the tutorial.
 In the example compiler these templates are all declared in the module ```llvmir``` and referred to by name.
 The module ```llvmir``` has a submodule ```llvmir_scalar``` that is generated from a description of the scalar types of our language.

 ##### Submodule utils
 The submodule ```typesystem_utils``` implements functions that are language independent.
-For example the function ```constructor_format``` that instantiated the llvmir code templates in the first part of the tutorial is implemented there in a more sophisticated form.
+For example the function ```constructor_format``` that instantiated the llvmir code templates in the first part of the tutorial.
+It is implemented there in a more sophisticated form.
 String encoding, mangling, and AST tree traversal functions are other examples.

 ##### Global variables
 The approach of _Mewa_ is not pure.
 Things are stored in the _typedb_ if it helps.
 For everything else we use global variables.
 I tried to keep the API of the _typedb_ as minimal as reasonable.
 The header of ```typesystem.lua ``` has about a dozen global variables declared.
-In the example **language1** there are a lot more.
+In the example **language1** there are around 50 variables defined.
+For example ```typeDescriptionMap```, a map that associates every type with a table with the code generation templates for this type as members.

 ##### Source
 ```